 Carbon is a tiny town located in the state of Indiana.
 With a population of 262 people and just one neighborhood, Carbon is the 451st largest community in Indiana.
 Carbon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Carbon, you'll notice that it is more blue-collar than most other communities in America.
-63.38% of Carbon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Carbon is a town of production and manufacturing workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Carbon who work in community and social services (11.27%), food service (5.63%), and sales jobs (4.93%).
+Carbon is a blue-collar town, with 62.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Carbon is a town of production and manufacturing workers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Carbon who work in community and social services (10.07%), sales jobs (5.76%), and food service (5.04%).

 As is often the case in a small town, Carbon doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Carbon is quite a bit lower than the national average among all cities of 21.84%: just 10.81% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Carbon with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.22% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Carbon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carbon residents report their race to be White.
-Important ancestries of people in Carbon include German, English, Irish, Scottish, and Russian.
+Important ancestries of people in Carbon include German, English, Irish, Norwegian, and Dutch.

 The most common language spoken in Carbon is English.
 Other important languages spoken here include Italian and African languages.

-The neighbors in the neighborhood in Carbon are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 49.2% of the neighborhoods in America.
-In addition, 1.7% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 76.3% of America's neighborhoods.
+The neighbors in the neighborhood in Carbon are upper-middle income, making it an above average income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 65.4% of the neighborhoods in America.
+In addition, 2.1% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 74.6% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.